EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.integral.md

 ### tools.math.integral.quad_my

-Pass arguments to function in quad Package: Util.integral Description: A version of the built in quad.m function in which it is possible to pass additional parameters to the function,
+Pass arguments to function in quad Package: Util.integral Description: A version of the built in quad.m function in which it is possible to pass additional parameters to the function, with no need for nested functions.